 • These weekly reflections will be completed via discussion board, which means they will be available for your classmates to read.
 Each student is expected to post a reflection in 10 different discussion forums and reply to another student's reflection within that forum.
 Nine of the reflections (with reply) are worth 2 points while one reflection (with reply) is worth 7 points, for a total of 25 points that will be factored directly into the overall grade.
-These reflections will be completed and submitted on Blackboard by 11:59pm the Sunday they are due.
+These reflections will be completed and submitted on Blackboard by 11:59pm the Sunday they are due (initial posts are due on the Saturday before by 11:59pm - see the class schedule).